Combining previous work with new things

 science.

-One tool that can help is nix
+One tool that can help is nix.

-is a package manager, like homebrew
+Nix is a package manager, like homebrew for OS X,

 that, through a novel approach, goes a very long way towards reproducibility.